linode/docs/docs/getting-started-new-manager/index.md

 ### Debian / Ubuntu

-1. Though newer versions of Debian and Ubuntu use sytemd with timedatectl, the recommended method to change timezones for these distributions is to use `tzdata`.
+1. Though newer versions of Debian and Ubuntu use systemd with `timedatectl`, the recommended method to change timezones for these distributions is to use `tzdata`.
 It can be called using `dpkg`:

         dpkg-reconfigure tzdata